DandelionSprout/adfilt/.github/ISSUE_TEMPLATE/forms-for-those-who-wish-to-help-me-write-lists.md

 - [ ] Adblock Plus to [support wildcard asterisks in element rule domains](https://issues.adblockplus.org/ticket/6773)
 - [ ] AdGuard to support wildcard asterisks in element rule domains
 - [ ] *Dandelion Sprout's Nordic Filters* to be natively included in Adblock Plus (The process is already underway, but it's going very slowly)
-- [ ] Chrome Extensions and/or Firefox Add-Ons to delist very-low-quality adblocker forks that don't have their disclaimers straight

 ## Translating section notes and text files to: